The Complex Issue of Euthanasia

-Euthanasia literally means “good death,” and true euthanasia – delivered by an intravenous injection of sodium pentobarbital – is painless, quick, and dignified.
-Because of the high number of unwanted companion animals and the lack of good homes, sometimes the most humane thing that a shelter worker can do is give an animal a peaceful release from a world in which dogs and cats are often considered “surplus.”
-The American Veterinary Medical Association and the Humane Society of the United States agree that an intravenous injection of sodium pentobarbital administered by a trained professional is the kindest, most compassionate method of euthanizing animals.
+Euthanasia, from the Greek for “good death,” provides a painless, swift, and dignified end when administered correctly.
+An intravenous injection of sodium pentobarbital, delivered by a trained professional, is both quick and merciful.
+Given the high number of unwanted pets and the scarcity of good homes, often the most humane action a shelter worker can take is to offer an animal a peaceful departure from a world that views them as “surplus.”
+The American Veterinary Medical Association and the Humane Society of the United States endorse this method as the kindest, most compassionate way of euthanizing animals.

-Until dog and cat overpopulation is brought under control through spaying and neutering, we must prevent the suffering of unwanted animals in the most responsible and humane way possible.
-Euthanasia, performed properly, is often the most compassionate option.
+Until we bring dog and cat overpopulation under control through widespread spaying and neutering, we must strive to prevent the suffering of unwanted animals in the most responsible and humane way possible.
+Properly administered euthanasia is often the most compassionate choice.

-Please do not allow your companion animal to be needlessly euthanized during times of crises.
-Take the appropriate steps now to ensure that he or she is well taken care of even after your divorce or death.
+Please, ensure your companion animal is not needlessly euthanized during times of personal crisis.
+Take proactive steps now to secure their well-being, even in the event of your divorce or death.